 My main computer is an old iMac, although I also have Windows and Linux computers in my house… hey I’m still an IT guy at heart.
 The decision to buy an older used iMac was so I could use the original, tried and true Scrivener program, although Literature & Latte do have a Windows version available now that is comparable to the Mac version.

 A big bonus is that Scrivener also works on my iPhone and iPad and they all synchronize via Dropbox.
 Believe it or not, most of my writing is done on my iPhone and iPad, whenever I get a few minutes of free time.
 I do use the computer for writing as well, but it’s main purpose is editing and compiling.
 My backups go to iCloud and other cloud storage services.

 For grammar checking small snippets, I use GrammarChecker.io, but my primary grammar checker is Pro Writing Aid, because it can work directly with my Scrivener files.

 For my Book Covers, I use GetCovers.com, they’re a great team that do quality work for very reasonable prices.
 I originally used another book cover site, they had good quality, but it was just so expensive and now that I’ve experienced GetCovers, the quality actually wasn’t as good.

 For my stunning book advertisements, I use BookBrush.com.
 They make it easy to create awesome advertisements for pretty much any social platform or application.

-For my website, I host with my own hosting company, Hosting Hero (a play on my old Computer Hero IT company) using the Managed WordPress plans.
-Then for my theme I use Divi from Elegant Themes, a truly customizable page builder for WordPress.
+For my website, I host with my publisher, Dawn Patrol Publishing using the Website Builder.
+I still do lots of WordPress web design and I use the Divi theme from Elegant Themes, a truly customizable page builder for WordPress.